izetex/contracts/README.md

 Rules of the game are:

 1) Game issuer places number of prizes, identified by hashes.
-The seed to calculate that hashes are unknown and  kept in secret
+The seed to calculate that hashes are known only to issuer and  kept in secret
-2) Players play the game, and the issuer may give a secret seed to a winner.
+2) Issuer gives the winner of the game the secret seed.
 Winner claims the prize and gets a reward

 The reward can be distributed in arbitrary way, depending on the sub-classed contract for a real game.
 Look FreeGame and RevShareGame for real examples.
 The contract can be extended by overriding methods